Who Said Neural Networks Aren't Linear?: Applications

 \paragraph{Geometric intuition.} $g$ acts as a diffeomorphism: in its latent space, the path between $x_0$ and $x_1$ is a straight line, and the velocity is constant.
 When mapped back to the data space via $g^{-1}$, this straight line becomes a curved trajectory.
 The Linearizer exploits this change of coordinates so that, in the right space, the velocity field is trivial, and the expensive integration disappears.

 \paragraph{Implementation.} The operator $A$ is produced by an MLP whose input is $t$.
-To avoid huge matrices multiplications we build A as a low-rank matrix, by multiplying two rectangular matrices. $g$ does not take $t$ as input.
+To avoid huge matrix multiplications we build $A$ as a low-rank matrix, by multiplying two rectangular matrices. $g$ does not take $t$ as input.
 Full implementation details are provided in App.~\ref{app:impl}.

 \paragraph{One-step generation.} Figure~\ref{fig:flow_samples_comparison} shows qualitative results on MNIST \cite{lecun1998mnist} (32$\times$32) and CelebA~\cite{liu2015faceattributes} (64$\times$64).
 As discussed, our framework supports both multi-step and one-step sampling and yields effectively identical outputs.
 Visually, the samples are indistinguishable across datasets; quantitatively, the mean squared error between one-step and multi-step generations is $\mathbf{3.0\times 10^{-4}}$, confirming their near-equivalence in both datasets.
 Additionally, we evaluate FID across different step counts and our one-step simulation (see Figure~\ref{fig:three-tables}\,(a)).
-The FID from \emph{100 full iterative steps} closely matches our \emph{one-step} formulation, empirically validating the method’s theoretical guarantee of one-step sampling.
+The FID from \emph{100 full iterative steps} closely matches our \emph{one-step} formulation, empirically validating the method's theoretical guarantee of one-step sampling.
 Moreover, simulating more steps (1000$\to$1 vs.\ 100$\to$1) improves FID by $\sim$8 points, highlighting the strength of the linear-operator formulation.
-Furthermore, we validate one-step vs. 100 step fidelity, showing high similarity as presented in Figure.\ref{fig:three-tables}(c).
-Finally, while our absolute FID is not yet competitive with state-of-the-art systems, our goal here is to demonstrate the theory in practice rather than to exhaustively engineer for peak performance; scaling and optimization are left to future work.
+Furthermore, we validate one-step vs.\ 100 step fidelity, showing high similarity as presented in Figure~\ref{fig:three-tables}(c).
+Finally, while our absolute FID is not yet competitive with state-of-the-art systems, our goal here is to demonstrate the theory in practice rather than to exhaustively engineer for peak performance; scaling left to future work.

 \paragraph{Inversion and interpolation.} A fundamental limitation of flow models is that, in contrast to VAEs~\citep{kingma2014vae}, they lack a natural encoder: they cannot map data back into the prior (noise) space, and thus act only as decoders.
 As a result, inversion methods for diffusion~\citep{dhariwal2021diffusion,song2021ddim,huberman2024diffusion} have become an active research area.
 However, these techniques are approximate and often suffer from reconstruction errors, nonuniqueness, or computational overhead.
-Our framework offers a new bridge between diffusion-based models and encoding ability.
+Our framework connects diffusion-based models with encoding ability.

 Because the Linearizer is linear, its Moore--Penrose pseudoinverse is also a Linearizer:

 \begin{lemma}[Moore--Penrose pseudoinverse of a Linearizer] The Moore--Penrose pseudoinverse of $f$ with respect to the induced inner products is